moerkb/logic-workbench/README.md

-# Logical Workbench with Clojure
+# Logic Workbench with Clojure

-This repository holds the work of a research project of the Technische Hochschule Mittelhessen (http://www.thm.de).
+This repository holds the work of a research project of the University of Applied Sciences Mittelhessen (http://www.thm.de).
 It is a kind of playground for logical functions like parsing formulas and printing truth tables.
 It shall later replace the MPA (http://homepages.thm.de/~hg11260/mpa.html).

 ## Features